AMD Instinct: MI300 series

+MI350 series

+The MI350X and MI355X are data center accelerators built on the CDNA 4 architecture, targeting advanced AI training and inference workloads.
+Manufactured on TSMC’s 3 nm (N3) process, they incorporate a high-performance chiplet design, feature 288 GB of HBM3E memory with 8 TB/s of bandwidth.
+CDNA 4 introduces native support for low-precision formats FP4 and FP6, in addition to FP8 and FP16—boosting FP4 compute to up to 9.2 PetaFLOPS on the MI355X.
+The architecture maintains AMD’s Infinity Fabric interconnect for high-speed, low-latency data transit between GPU chiplets and the host system.
+This design builds on CDNA 3, advancing both scalability and energy efficiency for large-scale AI deployments.

 Software

 ROCm

 Following software is, as of 2022, regrouped under the Radeon Open Compute meta-project.

 MxGPU

 The MI6, MI8, and MI25 products all support AMD's MxGPU virtualization technology, enabling sharing of GPU resources across multiple users.

 MIOpen

 MIOpen is AMD's deep learning library to enable GPU acceleration of deep learning.
 Much of this extends the GPUOpen's Boltzmann Initiative software.
 This is intended to compete with the deep learning portions of Nvidia's CUDA library.
 It supports the deep learning frameworks: Theano, Caffe, TensorFlow, MXNet, Microsoft Cognitive Toolkit, Torch, and Chainer.
 Programming is supported in OpenCL and Python, in addition to supporting the compilation of CUDA through AMD's Heterogeneous-compute Interface for Portability and Heterogeneous Compute Compiler.